The Myth of Biological

 event, but we didn't find any support for this myth" ("Menopausal

 stress may be a myth", USA Today, July 16, 1990, p.
-1D).

-It is also widely believed that women go through a
+It is also widely believed

-period of depression for biological reasons after giving birth to
+period of depression for biological reasons after giving birth

 a child.
 It's called postpartum depression.
-In his book The
+In his

-, Dr. David Viscott quotes Dr. George
+Making of a Psychiatrist, Dr. David Viscott quotes Dr. George

 Maslow, a physician doing an obstetrical residency, making the

-following remark: "Come on, Viscott, do you really believe in
+following remark: "Come on, Viscott, do you really believe

 postpartum depression?
 I've seen maybe two in the last three